 Well, Apple has released a teaser of the new milestone update.
 The long-awaited iOS 14.
 We have never seen more features or options being added on one update.
 There were significant updates in the past like the iOS 13 or 10 but nothing like this.
 Widgets have also become a thing for Apple users.
 Much more customizable options, with the minimalistic look and feel we all love.
 What does this mean for new or old users?

 The majority of the old users are two-sided.
 They understand why there was a need to do this, but they fear that it will demolish the principle that made them fall in love with this system.
 It is just like if they changed the basketball game completely.
-Some features could be interesting but, for example, people that know how to read NBA odds how probably get utterly outraged at drastic changes in the game they love.
+Some features could be interesting but, for example, people that know how to read betting lines how probably get utterly outraged at drastic changes in the game they love.
 To sum up, people don’t like sudden changes that alter what they already are familiar with.

 The belief that is mentioned is, of course – “Less is more.”
 As for potential switches from android to iOS with this update, the probability is more likely than ever.
 The most significant talking points between android and iOS, as mentioned above, were low customizability, accessibility, fewer applications, less functionality.